-I’ve written about parenting, and topics (like books) relevant to parents and kids, for over a decade: for Parents, FamilyFun, MommyNearest, Mothering, and The Horn Book Guide, and various regional parenting publications.
+I’ve written about parenting, and topics (like books) relevant to parents and kids, for over a decade: for the Washington Post‘s “On Parenting” blog, Parents, FamilyFun, MommyNearest, Mothering, and The Horn Book Guide, and various regional parenting publications.
 I was founding editor of UrbanFamily, focusing on family-centric entrepreneurs in New York, California, Chicago, DC, and Seattle.
 Prior to that, I covered celebrities, entrepreneurs, health, food, books & toys, crafts & DIY, travel, and news, forWorking Mother.
 These days, I also cover the business of publishing for Publisher’s Weekly, and Florida-based companies for Gulfshore Business.

 Finally, I’m the author of 16 books for adults, about food, and cooking, and knitting.